Beaconstac/Android-SDK/README.md

         <!-- Optional: Override text message to be displayed when Bluetooth is disabled -->
         <string name="ble_disabled_text">Bluetooth is disabled.
 Beacon detection would not work.</string>
 ![](images/resources.png "Resources")
-10. To start ranging beacons, call `startService` on `com.mobstac.beaconstac.core.MSBLEService` once the app starts.
+10. To start ranging beacons, call `startService` on `com.mobstac.beaconstac.core.MSBLEService` in the `onCreate` method of the Application or MainActivity.

         startService(new Intent(this, MSBLEService.class));
 ![](images/startservice.png "Start Service")